LEEP-Modelling-Team/ChessScape_manager/README.md

 ## USE
 **1 - BULK DOWNLOADER: bulk_downloader.py**
-    This script allows to connect to the CEDA FTP server and download the Chess-Scape data based on rcp, cliamte variable, and ensemble member of interest.
+    This script allows to connect to the CEDA FTP server and download the Chess-Scape data based on rcp, climate variable and ensemble member of interest.
-    Unless a user specifies a custom selection the data to download, this script will download automatically all available years (1980-2080), for all 4 ensemble members for all available RCPs and for the following climate variables: 'tas', 'tasmax', 'tasmin', 'pr', 'rlds', 'rsds', 'hurs', 'sfcWind'
+    Unless a user specifies a custom selection the data to download, this script will download automatically all available years (1980-2080), for all 4 ensemble members for all available RCPs and for the following climate variables: 'tas', 'tasmax', 'tasmin', 'pr', 'rlds', 'rsds', 'hurs', 'sfcWind'.
+More variables can be downloaded if available.
     For information on the available RCPs, ensemble members and climate variables visit CEDA at https://tinyurl.com/muezkh5b

 **2 - DATA REORGANISATION: rechunk_chess.py**